Last Updated: December 16, 2019

 The Andaz is pet-friendly; one dog to a maximum of 50 pounds or two dogs 75 pounds combined are permitted and a non-refundable fee of $100 is required.

 There is a fitness centre with views of downtown Ottawa open 24 hours per day on the top floor with cardio machines and strength training equipment.

-As part of the Andaz brand, the mini bar is re-stocked with snacks and non-alcoholic beverages daily and guests are offered and served a glass of wine at check-in.
+As part of the Andaz brand, the mini bar is re-stocked with snacks (bag of chips and a square of dark chocolate from Hummingbird Chocolates) and non-alcoholic beverages (water, club soda, Coke and Coke Zero) daily.

 The Room: 1 King Bed Deluxe:

 Each time I have stayed at the Andaz, I have been fortunate enough to be upgraded to a 1 King Bed Deluxe room.
 This room is perfect during business trips as it had a nice space to work in and a nice view.
 The styling in the room was minimalist but so stylish; the copper accents really accentuated the colors in the room and linked well with Ottawa’s history.
 The large walk-in closet and drawers were perfect for me to empty my suitcase.